HuanXinStudio/LinkCore-Download-Manager/README.md

 - `Ctrl/Cmd + P`: Pause selected task(s)
 - `Ctrl/Cmd + D`: Delete selected task(s)
 - `Ctrl/Cmd + Q`: Quit the application

+## Tips

+- In the “Add Task” dialog, you can set a numeric priority for each parsed item.
+Higher values get scheduled earlier while low-priority tasks are interleaved to keep allocation fair.
+Priorities are shown on the task card and in the detail panel, and persist across restarts.
+- “Advanced Options” support named presets for quick reuse (UA, Referer, Cookie, proxy, etc.).
+Saving is blocked when all fields are empty, with a localized warning.

 ## 🛠️ Development